 Our church was founded by a group of believers who began meeting together regularly even before the town of West Point was incorporated.
 In 1895, they called their first supply pastor.
 Today, we have a congregation of approximately 100 members who are interested in growing in their relationship with God and in being blessings to others.
 Our church is characterized by a warm and welcoming spirit.

-Pastor – Brandon Bates with family
+Pastor – Brandon Bates

 Secretary and Music Director – Gail McLemore